-Mobile phone base stations are low-power, multi-channel two-way radios located inside an equipment hut or cabinet.
-The base station antennas, which transmit and receive the radio signal, can be mounted on transmission towers, poles, roof-mounted structures or in small microcell boxes providing localized coverage.
-Mobile phone base station radio transmitters typically operate at between 2-50 watts.
+Base stations are low-power, multi-channel two-way radios located inside an equipment hut or cabinet.
+The base station antennas, which transmit and receive the radio signal, can be mounted on transmission towers, poles, roof-mounted structures or as small cells providing localized coverage.
+Base station radio transmitters typically operate at between 2-50 watts.
 In rural areas base stations may use additional power amplifiers for the transmitter and receiver to extend coverage.